I read somewhere that CMD offers a 5-year program to its own undergraduate students. How do I apply for that?

 See information about our Accelerated Bachelor's-Master's Program in Speech-Language Pathology

-My advisor mentioned that it was my responsibility to download a Plan of Study form and a Nomination for Graduation Form from the Graduate Schoolís web site.
+My advisor mentioned that it was my responsibility to download a Program of Study form and a Nomination for Graduation Form from the Graduate School's web site.
 Where do I find these?

 URI Graduate School Links:

-Students should become familiar with the URI Graduate Schoolís web site for two important reasons:
+Students should become familiar with the URI Graduate School's web site for two important reasons:

-Graduate students should always double check with their faculty advisor regarding the due dates for the students' Plan of Study, Plan of Study Revisions, and Nomination for Graduation.
+Graduate students should always double check with their faculty advisor regarding the due dates for the students' Program of Study, Program of Study Revisions, and Nomination for Graduation.
 Your meeting with your faculty advisor each semester is an excellent time to check on this.

 What is a Nomination for Graduation form?

 This form can be downloaded from the URI Graduate School web site and is completed during the early part of the semester when you are planning to graduate.
 The deadline for this submission can be found in the official university calendar.
 Typically the graduate program coordinator will alert you to the date when completion is necessary.

 According to my graduate student manual, there is a Directed Essay option for my capstone experience.
 I'd like to do that instead of taking the comprehensive examination.
 How do I sign up for that?